 The client brief was inspired by a previous project which was used as a point of reference throughout.
-The sculptural forms and planes was a highlight of the house and is the aspect that was most strongly brought over and incorporated into the new design of Melbourne Residence.
+The sculptural forms and planes were highlights of the house and are the aspects that were most strongly brought over and incorporated into the new design of Melbourne Residence.

-The first floor incorporates blackened morphed steel curving across the façade as well as the tone of the house.
+The first floor incorporates blackened morphed steel curving across the façade and sets the tone for the rest of the house.

-The main materials used for Melbourne Residence was concrete and steel, though glass played a significant role in the form of large windows and multiple stacking doors, creating an indoor/outdoor atmosphere.
+The main materials used for Melbourne Residence are concrete and steel, though glass played a significant role in the form of large windows and multiple stacking doors, creating an indoor/outdoor atmosphere.

-The ground floor holds a double volume entrance hall, family room and dining area as well as a guest bathroom, theatre room, kitchen, pantry, and study.
+The ground floor holds a double volume entrance hall, family room, and dining area, as well as a guest bathroom, theatre room, kitchen, pantry, and study.
 A covered lanai is accessible from the family and dining room, allowing complete fluidity for entertainment because of the stacking doors lining the wall.
-Two of the three bedrooms on the ground room have their own en-suite while the third bedroom has en-suite and a walk-in closet.
+Two of the three bedrooms on the ground room have their own en-suite, while the third bedroom has an en-suite and a walk-in closet.
 A four-car garage lies to one side.

 The main bedroom and bathroom with a large dressing room is situated on the first floor.
-A second bedroom with an en-suite is separated from the main bedroom by a gymnasium and sauna.
+A second en-suite bedroom is separated from the main bedroom by a gymnasium and sauna.
 A playroom and study are also located on the first floor.